wbsg-uni-mannheim/PyDI/PyDI/README.md

 -   [License](#license)
 -   [Acknowledgements](#acknowledgements)

-**Quick Start**: The section below provides an overview of the functionality of the PyDI framework.
+This page provides an overview of the functionality of the PyDI framework.
 As alternatives to familiarizing yourself with the framework, you can also read the [PyDI Tutorial](/PyDI/tutorial/PyDI_Tutorial.ipynb) or have a look at the code examples in our [Wiki](/PyDI/wiki/)!

 ## Installing PyDI